Adaptive compressed sensing - a new class of self-organizing coding models for neuroscience: Simulation experiments with adaptive compressed sensing

 Notice that $RF$ is an $m \times n$ real matrix, the $i$-th column representing the receptive field of the $i$-th neuron.

-The following two figures show the feedforward weights and the receptive fields of the different coding circuits.
-While the feedforward weights and receptive fields in Fig~\ref{fig1} are very similar for sparse coding, they are markedly different for ACS in Fig~\ref{fig1a}.
+Figure~\ref{fig1} shows the feedforward weights and the receptive fields of the different coding circuits.
+While the feedforward weights and receptive fields in Fig~\ref{fig1a} are very similar for sparse coding, they are markedly different for ACS in Fig~\ref{fig1b}.
 Interestingly, while subsampling makes the feedforward weights somewhat amorphous and noisy, the resulting receptive fields of ACS are smooth and resemble the receptive fields of sparse coding.
 When used in a secondary sensory area (2nd stage), ACS forms response properties that are similar to those in the primary sensory area, though the response properties differ on a neuron-by-neuron basis.

-To assess the degree to which the sparse codes describe the original input, we computed image reconstructions.
-For sparse coding we used the basis functions $\bf \Psi$, for ACS the measured receptive fields $RF$.
-Fig~\ref{fig2} demonstrates that the ACS forms representations in the primary and secondary area that can be used for reconstruction, although the quality of the reconstructions obtained from conventional sparse coding is not achieved.
+To assess how well the sparse codes describe the original input, we computed image reconstructions.
+For sparse coding, we used the basis functions $\bf \Psi$; for ACS, the receptive fields $RF$.
+Fig~\ref{fig2} shows that ACS forms representations in the primary and secondary area that can be used for reconstruction, although the quality of reconstructions obtained from conventional sparse coding is not achieved.

 Fig~\ref{fig3} compares the reconstruction quality of conventional compressed sensing (using the basis functions that were adapted to the original data) and adaptive compressed sensing.
 The mean reconstruction qualities do not differ, though ACS performs with lower variance over the set of input patches we tested.